SumenThakur/RealDatabaseDemo/README.md

 step3.
 Open the project by xcworkspace file of project.

-you can add the person object to realm database
+You can add the person object to realm database, show all saved persons in table view and you can also delete the all person object from realm database.